jasminismail/jasminismail/README.md

 ## Objective

-I have obtained a ISC2 Certified in Cybersecurity (CC) 24' which has led me to develop a strong foundation in cybersecurity, and I am eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I have obtained a ISC2 Certified in Cybersecurity (CC) 24' which has led me to develop a strong foundation in cybersecurity, and I am eager to transition into the field of Cybersecurity, specifically as a Cybersecurity Analyst.

 ## Skills